-The Play Store has most of everything you need.
-But there are times when you need to install apps without the Play Store.
-Here’s how you can do so.
+The Play Store has most everything you need, but there are times when you need to install apps without the Play Store.
+Here’s how to do that.

 Microsoft recently announced the Convenience Rollup update for Windows 7 users.
 Here’s what you need to know about it and how to install it.